 The "COOL DOWN" is a left-hand orbit, with a track over, to slightly outside, the race course.
 Cool Down altitude is ABOVE 7000' MSL.
 During the time in the Cool Down, pilots must be vigilant for other aircraft, both in the Cool Down, and coming off the course into Cool Down.
 Racers should not fly south of Runway 8/26, or over the spectator areas while in Cool Down.
 Typically, racers will line up in a daisy chain and will exit Cool Down and land in sequence.
 That sequence does not need to be in race start or finish order, but is typically driven by who arrives at the Cool Down exit point first, and chooses to leave Cool Down.
 There are no specified maximum or minimum laps required in Cool Down.
-However, excessive time and laps in Cool Down are not desirable, given the overall NCAR schedule of events.
-The Pace may brief a desired number of laps in Cool Down for a race flight.
+However, excessive time and laps in Cool Down for a race flight.
 During Cool Down, racers mentally shift gears from racing mode into landing mode, and continue to monitor aircraft systems.
 Emergencies do happen in Cool Down, so pilots must remain vigilant at all times.
 Should an emergency occur in Cool Down that requires an immediate landing, or that requires remaining in Cool Down to troubleshoot, a MAYDAY should be called.